syslog-ng/syslog-ng.github.io/doc/_admin-guide/070_Destinations/270_sql/001_Using_sql_driver_with_MSSQL.md

 The following example sends the log messages into an MSSQL database running on the logserver host.
 The messages are inserted into the syslogng database, the name of the table includes the exact date when the messages were sent.
-The syslog-ng application automatically creates the required tables and columns, if the user account used to connect to the database has the required privileges.
+The {{ site.product.short_name }} application automatically creates the required tables and columns, if the user account used to connect to the database has the required privileges.